Does this test have other names?

 Thin skin that bruises easily

-Pink or purple streaks on the stomach, thighs, or buttocks
+Pink or purple stretch marks on the stomach, breast, hips, thighs, or buttocks

 For women, irregular menstrual periods and excess hair on the face and chest